theoplatt/codetest/README.txt

  - Feel free to add classes outside of the unit test if you feel you need them.
  - Feel free to add extra dependencies if you wish to make use of 3rd party jars.

 We're looking for:

  - Simple and elegant solutions
  - Readability
  - Code reuse
+ - Solutions that scale

+Please submit your response as a pull request